-Greetings University of Arkansas Pine Bluff Community:
+Greetings UAPB Community:

-This annual Security and Fire Safety Report has been produced in accordance with the requirements of the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and provides information you may use to safeguard yourself and your property.
+The 2023 UAPB ASFSR has been produced in accordance with the requirements of the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and provides information you may use to safeguard yourself and your property.
 I encourage you to review the ASFSR report; your campus police leaders, Title IX directors, Dean of Residential Life and many other campus partners have come together and are invested in creating a safer campus.

-The University of Arkansas Pine Bluff Police Department is committed, dedicated, and will continue to work diligently to exceed your expectations of safety and security 24 hours a day.
+The UAPB Police and Public Safety Department (hereinafter referred to as "UAPBPD") is committed, dedicated, and will continue to work diligently to exceed your expectations of safety and security 24 hours a day.